Rule Britannia by Daphne du Maurier

 Rule Britannia was Daphne du Maurier’s last novel but the relevancy to the political atmosphere in Britain today meant it sent chills up my spine as the story seems almost prophetic in nature.

+Our main protagonist is twenty-year-old Emma who is living with her elderly grandmother, Mad, in Cornwall, along with the troop of six boys Mad has adopted over the years who range in age from three years to eighteen.
+When Emma wakes up one morning, she hears the sound of planes overhead and there is a US warship anchored in the bay.
 Curious about what’s going on, Emma and Mad soon realise there is a blackout on the television and radio stations, however the prime minister later broadcasts a speech indicating the United States and Britain have formed a single nation called the USUK.
 The reason behind the union is down to the economic upheaval in Europe and Britain’s decision to withdraw from the European Community.

 We aren’t given much information about what’s going on in Europe but there are hints about financial corruption forcing Britain’s abrupt withdrawal and the subsequent chaos has left the country on the point of bankruptcy.
 According to the prime minister, the only solution was to merge with the United States and the deal was kept a secret to prevent mass unrest before everything was settled.
 A state of emergency has been declared to assist the changeover and Cornwall is cut off from the rest of the country.
 Some of the locals are okay with the changes, however Mad is deeply suspicious of the motives behind it and the behaviour of the US soldiers who are acting more like hostile invaders.